News Grower

 There are already 6 connected articles in the same storyline to continue from here.

-The story keeps orbiting around Ars Technica, Detective, and Detective Happens, so the entity pages are the fastest way to build context.
+The story keeps orbiting around Marvel Comics, Mexico City, and New York, so the entity pages are the fastest way to build context.

 Ars Technica already has 4 follow-up stories on the same theme.